India's Bharat Biotech says vaccine 93.4% effective against severe COVID-19

-July 3 (Reuters) - Phase-III trials of a vaccine made by India's Bharat Biotech showed it was 93.4% effective against severe symptomatic COVID-19, the firm said on Saturday, a finding that could boost people's acceptance of Covaxin.
+(Reuters) - Phase-III trials of a vaccine made by India's Bharat Biotech showed it was 93.4% effective against severe symptomatic COVID-19, the firm said here on Saturday, a finding that could boost people's acceptance of Covaxin.

 The data demonstrated 65.2% protection against the Delta variant, first identified in India, that led to a surge in infections in April and May, and the world’s highest daily death tolls.